Super Facts & Figures

 Any concessional contributions above the concessional contribution cap will be subject to additional tax.

-For 2025-26, those with adjusted taxable income under $37,000 will receive a low income superannuation tax offset (LISTO).
+For 2026-27, those with adjusted taxable income under $37,000 will receive a low income superannuation tax offset (LISTO).
 The LISTO payment is equal to 15% of total concessional (before-tax) contributions for a financial year, capped at $500 per year.
+From 1 July 2027 those with an ATI under $45,000 pa will receive up to $810.

-For more information about LISTO, please visit here.
+For more information about LISTO, please go to the ATO website.

-Transition to Retirement income streams are not considered to be in ‘retirement phase’ and as such a tax rate of 15% will apply until it is in the retirement phase (e.g, when you are 60 or over and declare retirement, or turn age 65).
+Transition to Retirement income streams are not considered to be in ‘retirement phase’ and as such are generally taxed at a rate of 15%, until it is in the retirement phase (e.g, when you are 60 or over and declare retirement, or turn age 65).

 8.4.
 Tax on withdrawals